H3r-b/MFIDS/README.md

 ## Introduction

-Welcome to MFIDS (Multi-Faceted Intruder Identification System) - Your Partner in Digital Security!
+Welcome to MFIDS (Multi-Faceted Intruder Identification System) - Your Partner in Digital Security! made by Herbert and Adithya

 ## Purpose